Stocks to Buy

 One key step to pick the best stocks to buy is to examine a company's earnings reports over time to analyze the firm's financial health.
 The most important metrics to measure are earnings per share (EPS) and price-earnings (P/E) ratio.

 EPS is the portion of a firm's profit distributed to each share of stock.
 It's the most basic and important number for measuring a company's profitability and helps to calculate valuation metrics like the P/E ratio.

 The P/E ratio shows how much investors can invest in a stock to recoup one dollar of earnings.
 In other words, it shows how much people will pay for every dollar a company earns.
 The ratio is calculated by dividing the most recent share price by the most recent EPS.

-One of the best stocks to buy for strong returns in 2016 and beyond is Apple Inc. (Nasdaq: AAPL).
+One of the best stocks to buy that wasn't in the list above is Apple Inc. (Nasdaq: AAPL).
 The most valuable tech company in the world consistently beats earnings expectations and sells some of the most innovative and in-demand tech products.
-In fact, Apple announced on July 27 it had finally sold 1 billion iPhones.
-As of July 28, AAPL stock has a low P/E ratio of 11, meaning its trading at a discount right now and is poised for gains this year.
+In fact, Apple sold 78.3 million iPhone 7 units last quarter, beating expectations of 77 million.
+AAPL stock has a low P/E ratio of 16.7, meaning it's trading for cheap right now and is poised to rally higher in 2017.